Rüti, Zürich: History

+The area around Rüti was probably first settled in the 8th and 9th centutries.
 In 807, Rüti's quarter Fägswil was first mentioned in a document of the Abbey of Saint Gall.
 In a document of the German Emperor Otto II (972), the municipality was described as Riutun, the Old High German word for Roden (= to convert forest into farmland), and later forwarded to the name of Rüti.
 In 1206 the Rüti Monastery was given by Lütold IV, Duke of Regensberg, and the present building that is now the Reformed church was completed in 1283.
 In 1408 Rüti and the Premonstratensian monastery came as part of the so-called Herrschaft Grüningen under the reign of the government of the city of Zürich.
 In 1525 (Reformation in Zürich) the monastery was secularized and managed as Amt Rüti by an Amtmann (member of the city of Zürich government) until 1798.

 In mid 16th century, Rüti got one of the first public schools in the canton of Zürich, established by the Zürich reformers and the former monks of the Rüti Monastery.
 In 1866, the first Catholic Mass in the Zürcher Oberland was celebrated after the Reformation; in Tann ZH (politically part of the municipality Dürnten), the Catholic parish church was built in 1963.

+The village saw economic improvement only when industrialization took place during the 19th century.
+Rüti was connected to the cantonal road network in 1833 and to the Zurich-Uster-Rapperswil railroad line in 1859.
+The latter was electrified in 1932 and has been served by the Zurich S-Bahn since 1990.

+In 2007, the 1200th anniversary was celebrated with various events and festivals.